Ilhan83/IT-Projects/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump Box Provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
- 73.247.212.56, which is my personal home network.
+ 73.247.212.56, which is the public IP of my home network.

 Machines within the network can only be accessed by Jump Box via SSH.
 - Which machine did you allow to access your ELK VM?
 What was its IP address?

-My ELK VM can be access by my Jump Box VM via Private IP 10.0.0.4
+My ELK VM can be access by my Jump Box VM via Private IP 10.2.0.4

 A summary of the access policies in place can be found in the table below.